 Present in most customer facing apps

-Several reports state that the next growth area for gamification is the field of Human Resources and HRTech in general.
-In my personal opinion, HR Tech has been the poor unfortunate sibling when it comes to major innovation investment.
-Typically the likes of Fintech and other areas with deeper pockets and larger budgets, seem to attract innovation far ahead of HR.
-Saying that, we have noticed a distinct increase in enquiries in this field and concur with the HR experts that there is a definite increase in appetite in this area.
-Josh Bersin from Deloitte pointed out that gamification in HR would span across several business processes and not just simply applied to learning.
-As part of a digitalisation strategy for the HR process, gamification fits right in; especially when you want to put employees at the centre of the process.
-Employee engagement strategies include elements of gamification especially around skills evidence based recruitment, feedback, performance management and increasingly well-being and benefits.
+Several reports state that the nextarea for is the field of and HRTech in general.
+In my personal opinion, Tech has been the poor unfortunate sibling when it comes to major innovation investment.
+Typically the likes of Fintech and other areas with deeper pockets and larger budgets, seem to attract innovation far ahead of .
+Saying that, we have noticed a distinct increase in enquiries in this field and concur with the experts that there is a definite increase in appetite in this area.
+Josh Bersin from Deloitte pointed out that in would span across several business processes and not just simply applied to learning.
+As part of a digitalisation strategy for the process, fits right in; especially when you want to put at the centre of the process.
+Employee engagement strategies include elements of especially around skills evidence based recruitment, feedback, performance management and increasingly well-being and benefits.
 It is our area of focus for the coming year, and also what we have been working with since the beginning of the company, so speak to us around your objectives and we will tell you how we can assist.

 Ed-tech driving gamification of VR and AR